Harbin West railway station

 Harbinxi (West) railway station is a railway station on the Jingha Railway and the Harbin–Dalian section of the Beijing–Harbin High-Speed Railway.
 It is located in Harbin, in the Heilongjiang province of China.

 The station cost 7.01 billion yuan to construct.
 The main building contains 70,000 m2 of space.
 There is a 92,000 m2 weather shed.
-Ten platforms of some 100,000 m2 serve twenty two rail lines and can accommodate a maximum of 12,000 passengers.
+Ten platforms of some 100,000 m2 serve 22 rail lines and can accommodate a maximum of 12,000 passengers.

 History

-Construction of the station started on July 5, 2009 and the station opened to regular rail traffic in late 2012.
+Construction of the station started on July 5, 2009, and the station opened to regular rail traffic in late 2012.
 On December 1, 2012, the station started to receive high-speed rail traffic as China unveiled its first high-speed rail running through regions with extremely low winter temperatures with scheduled runs from Harbin to Dalian.
-The weather-proof CRH380B bullet trains serving the line can accommodate temperatures from minus 40 degrees Celsius to 40 degrees Celsius above zero.
-On December 10, 2014, the station started to receive conventional train service of the Jingha Railway.
+The weather-proof CRH380B bullet trains serving the line can accommodate temperatures from -40 C to 40 C. On December 10, 2014, the station started to receive conventional train service of the Jingha Railway.
 On August 17, 2015, the station started to receive high-speed CRH trains from Qiqihar as Harbin–Qiqihar Intercity Railway opened for public service.